abiolaakinyemi/amazon-data-scraper-api/README.md

 This API  allows users to access product, price, sales rank, and reviews data from Amazon in JSON format.

-The project was deployed on Rapid API site.
+The project was deployed on Rapid API site and has four different endpoints.

 The link to the live API can be seen below.